-Students enrolling for the first time in a district secondary school must present an immunization record from any authorized private or public health care provider certifying that he/she has received all required immunizations in accordance with law.
+All students registering for Kindergarten must have up to date immunization records.
+Students enrolling for the first time in a district elementary or secondary school, preschool, or child care program must present an immunization record from any authorized private or public health care provider certifying that he/she has received all required immunizations in accordance with law.
 Upon registration, parents/guardians are provided a written notification summarizing the state immunization requirements.
 Students shall be excluded from school or exempted from immunization requirements only as allowed by law.